 This is usually in relation to child or adult safeguarding matters and will be when consent is inappropriate.

-The organisations/individuals that may be involved include the Council, Primary Care settings, and the CCG (Clinical Commissioning Group), including the Named GP for Safeguarding.
+The organisations/individuals that may be involved include the Council, Primary Care settings, and BSW Together, including the Named GP for Safeguarding.

 This list is not exhaustive and may also include other organisations as required to protect vital interests, such as the police.